Turning growing pains into growing gains

 FAQs

-• No, the research is clear caregiver and family involvement is needed for successful child therapy outcomes.
+• No, the research is clear caregiver and family involvement is important for successful child therapy outcomes.
 I want to collaborate and support caregivers and family members to help the child bridge what they are learning in therapy sessions to outside of the therapy session.
 Involving caregivers and family members is done in different ways, and again, is tailored to each family I work with’s unique needs and situations.
 Some examples are checking in with parents/caregivers without the child present regularly or inviting parents into some of the child sessions to collaborate with and learn what their child is working on.
 Parent involvement and support can be both synchronous (video, phone, in person) and asynchronous (email, sending of helpful written video and audio resources).

 “My child is sharing personal experiences with friends, is opening up more to me, and is showing more effort at school.
 We could not have done this without your support.
 Thank you!” -M.S.